georgiee/coding-for-kids/slides.md

 ---
 [.background-color: #fdc552]

-^ I have hopefully convinced you why coding matters and how to teach it by now.
+^ That was fun, wasn't it ?

-^ What’s left is the question where **everybody** could try teaching it.
+^ What’s left is the question where **everybody** could try teaching coding.

 # ~~1.
 Why it matters~~
 # ~~2.
 How to teach~~